 Knowledge is power, especially when it comes to wiping out debt.
 Financial education can help you better understand the central financial products that you’ll encounter during your life, such as mortgages, bank accounts, investments, retirement savings, credit cards and loans.

-Increasing your financial literacywill also help you to grasp and understand basic financial concepts like interest, compound interest, return on investment and diversification.
+Additionally, financial education will help you to grasp and understand basic financial concepts like interest, compound interest, return on investment and diversification.
 When you’re able to understand the basics, getting yourself out of debt becomes that much easier.

 The skills learned through financial education can help you sharpen your focus when it comes to debt repayment.
 When you understand the process and the concepts, you can determine how to tackle your debt so that you pay the least amount of interest and become debt-free sooner.

-There are many different kinds of strategies that you can implement to deal with debt, and not all of them contain the ‘B’ word.
+There are many different kinds of strategies that you can implement to deal with debt.
 Meeting with a credit counsellor is a great first step towards your financial education.